indygreg/python-build-standalone/README.rst

    init_fn
       The name of the extension module initialization function for this extension.

+      The string value may be ``NULL``, which may need special handling by consumers.

    objs
       An array of paths to object files constituting this extension module.